GridTools/gridtools/docs/manuals/getting_started/getting_started.rst

 fields passed to the functor.
 They contain compile-time information if they are only used as input parameters, e.g. the ``in`` accessor in the example, or if we want to write into the associated field (``inout``).
-Additionally, the ``extent`` defines which grid-points are needed by the stencil relative to the current point.
+Additionally, the ``extent`` defines which grid points are needed by the stencil relative to the current point.
 The format for the extent is

 .. code-block:: gridtools